TheOnlyZ/LegacySysModernization/README.md

   2. Issues/risks to note on project board
   3. Issues for Product Manager to follow up on

-## Sprint Review & Demo (Target: 1-2 hours, on final day of sprint)
+## Sprint Review & Demo
+Target: 1-2 hours, on final day of sprint)
+### Attendees:
-### Dev Team Invitees: Zoltan Laszlo, TL, FE, BE, DL, UX, CS
+Dev Team: Zoltan Laszlo, TL, FE, BE, DL, UX, CS
-### Client Team Invitees: Product Owner, any Stakeholders (as appropriate)
+Client Team: Product Owner, any Stakeholders (as appropriate)
 ### Activities:
   1. Review sprint goals
   2. Review of sprint velocity/burndown metrics